scrtlabs/SafeTrace/README.md

     - 1-2 months of location history in Google Takeout JSON format
     - Current infection status (positive, negative, untested)
     - Date test was administered
-**Open Questions**
+- Runs data formatting and simple data validation on the browser **Open Questions**
 What are our options for data validation?